mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ![connect-github-to-travis-ci][travis_ci]

 Now when we upload new commit Travis will sense changes and run all tasks described in YML automatically.
 In this case it should perform tests on three python instances (2.7, 3.6 and 3.7-DEV).
 In all pythons it should install requirements and run tests (including test coverage report).
-Upon success it should deploy our app to the ataging environment on Heroku service.
+Upon success it should deploy our app to the staging environment on Heroku service.

 ![travis-dashboard][travis_board]